qgis/qwc2-demo-app/doc/src/plugins.md

 ---
 API<a name="api"></a>
 ----------------------------------------------------------------
-Exposes an API for interacting with QWC2 to `window.qwc2`.
+Exposes an API for interacting with QWC2 via `window.qwc2`.

 All following action functions are available: